Windows (film)

-Windows is a 1980 American psychological thriller film directed by Gordon Willis and starring Talia Shire, Joseph Cortese, and Elizabeth Ashley.
+Windows is a 1980 American psychological thriller film directed by Gordon Willis and starring Talia Shire, Joseph Cortese and Elizabeth Ashley.
 It was the only film directed by Willis, who was better known as a cinematographer for such films as The Godfather series and several films by Woody Allen.

 The film received generally negative reviews and was criticized for being homophobic.

 Plot

 Emily Hollander is the subject of a lesbian obsession of Andrea Glassen, her next-door neighbor.
 A shy, recently divorced woman, Emily lives alone in a Brooklyn Heights apartment.
 One night, a man forces his way into her apartment and performs a bizarre assault on her: He forces her to make sounds of erotic satisfaction, capturing them on his tape recorder.
 She reports the attack to the police, and while they are interviewing her, Andrea stops by to comfort her.

 Emily seeks safety by moving to an apartment in Manhattan.
 However, while she is moving out, the same man tries to attack her again.
 This time, Andrea just happens to be visiting Emily, and she is able to prevent the man from entering Emily's apartment.

-It soon becomes apparent that Andrea is not the helpful neighbor that she seems: she hired a taxi driver to perform the attacks, with the purpose of gaining the recording, to which she repeatedly listens and eventually recites while fantasizing of Emily.
+It soon becomes apparent that Andrea is not the helpful neighbor that she seems: she hired taxi driver Lawrence Obecny to perform the attacks with the purpose of gaining the recording, to which she repeatedly listens and eventually recites while fantasizing of Emily.
 Andrea has fallen in love with Emily and her plan is that Emily will decide to live with her out of fear and a need for security and comfort in the wake of the attacks, and that Emily will end up reciprocating Andrea's love given time and closeness.
 Unaware of the situation, Emily continues to view Andrea as a friend.
-She also begins a relationship with the police detective who responded to her case.
+She also begins a relationship with Joe Luffrono, the police detective who responded to her case.
 At this intrusion into her fantasy, Andrea becomes increasingly unhinged, and takes to spying on Emily through a telescope.

-When Emily unwittingly hails a taxi driven by the very man who assaulted her, he strikes up a conversation "because you look familiar."
-She finally realizes who the man is and asks him to stop at a phone booth.
-She calls the police, who advise her to get back into the taxi and engage the man in harmless conversation until they can arrive to assist her.
+When Emily unwittingly hails a taxi driven by Obecny, he strikes up a conversation "because you look familiar."
+She finally realizes who Obecny is and asks him to stop at a phone booth.
+She calls the police, who advise her to get back into the taxi and engage Obecny in harmless conversation until they can arrive to assist her.

-With the taxi driver getting arrested and confessing to the entire plot, Emily and Andrea have a confrontation.
+With Obecny getting arrested and confessing to the entire plot, Emily and Andrea have a confrontation.
 Andrea professes her love for Emily, but Emily slaps her hard on the face and tells a devastated, weeping Andrea that they never will speak to each other again.
-Her ordeal over, Emily greets the detective at her front door.
+Her ordeal over, Emily greets Luffrono at her front door.